Skip to navigation Skip to content

 The rate at which heat passes through a material is its thermal conductivity.
 We typically talk about the conductivity of thermal management material in terms of the unit "Watts per meter Kelvin".
 This is expressed as W/(m • K).

-TIMs are specifically designed to transfer heat while exhibiting a compression force characteristic that accommodates both the component that is creating the heat as well as the chassis or heat sink being used to dissipate the heat.
+TIMs are specifically designed for thermal management to transfer excess heat while exhibiting a compression force characteristic that accommodates both the component that is creating the heat as well as the chassis or heat sink being used to dissipate the heat.

 Thermal conductivity can be measured using equipment such as the Hot Disk 500S.
 This instrument uses a sensor that applies a constant power and simultaneously measures the temperature of the probe.